python-pillow/Pillow/docs/handbook/text-anchors.rst

 Specifying an anchor
 ^^^^^^^^^^^^^^^^^^^^

-An anchor is specified with a two character string.
+An anchor is specified with a two-character string.
 The first character is the horizontal alignment, the second character is the vertical alignment.
-For example, the default value of ``la`` for horizontal text means left--ascender aligned text.
+For example, the default value of ``la`` for horizontal text means left-ascender aligned text.

-When drawing text with :py:meth:`PIL.ImageDraw.ImageDraw.text` with a specific anchor, text will be placed such that the specified anchor point is at the ``xy`` coordinates.
+When drawing text with :py:meth:`PIL.ImageDraw.ImageDraw.text` with a specific anchor, the text will be placed such that the specified anchor point is at the ``xy`` coordinates.

-For example, in the following image, text is ``ms`` (middle--baseline) aligned, with ``xy`` at the intersection of the two lines:
+For example, in the following image, the text is ``ms`` (middle-baseline) aligned, with ``xy`` at the intersection of the two lines:

 .. image:: ../../Tests/images/test_anchor_quick_ms.png
-  :alt: Middle--baseline aligned text.
+  :alt: ms (middle-baseline) aligned text.
   :align: left

 .. code-block:: python